hvmerode/junit-pipeline/README.md

 ```java
 pipeline.startPipeline();
 ```
-The ___junit-pipeline___ library connects with the Azure DevOps test project (in the figure below this is project "__UnitTest__"), and pushes the code to your test repository ("__myrepo-test__", for example), after which the pipeline is executed.
-If the repository and/or the pipeline in the test project("__UnitTest__") do not exists, they are automatically created for you.
+The ___junit-pipeline___ library connects with the Azure DevOps test project (in the figure below, represented by "__UnitTest__"), and pushes the code to your test repository ("__myrepo-test__", in this example), after which the pipeline is executed.
+If the repository and/or the pipeline in the test project do not exists, they are automatically created for you.
 The illustration below shows how it works in concept.

 ![no picture](https://github.com/hvmerode/junit-pipeline/blob/main/junit_pipeline.png "how it works")

 In addition, all external repositories defined in the pipeline are cloned and also pushed to the Azure DevOps test project.
-External repositories are used to define pipeline templates that can be included in your pipeline.
-The ___junit-pipeline___ library takes care that the main pipeline refers to the cloned copies of these repositories instead to the original ones, so external templated can also be manipulated.
+External repositories are used to define pipeline templates that are included in your pipeline, but reside in a different repository than the pipeline itself.
+The ___junit-pipeline___ library takes care that the main pipeline refers to the cloned copies of these repositories instead to the original ones, so external templates can also be manipulated.
 <br>

 ### How to start
 ***
 #### Create Azure DevOps test project ####
 Unfortunately, testing a pipeline within the IDE is not possible.
 You need an Azure DevOps unit test project for this.
-Create a project using this link: [Create a project in Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/create-project)
+Create a test project using this link: [Create a project in Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/create-project)

 <br>

 #### Configure junit_pipeline.properties ####
-This file is located in src/main/resources.
+The properties file is located in src/main/resources.
 It contains the properties for your project.
 Some important properties:
-* __source.path__ - Contains the location (directory) of the main local Git repository on your computer.
+* __source.path__ - Contains the location (directory) of the main Git repository on your computer.
 This is the repository in which you develop your app and the associated pipeline.
-In the example case, this repository is called "myrepo".
+In the example case, this repository is called "__myrepo__".
-* __target.path__ - Contains the location (directory) of the local Git repository used to test the pipeline.
-You are not actively working in this repo.\
+* __target.path__ - Contains the location (directory) of the Git repository used to test the pipeline.
+You are not actively working in this repo.
   It is only used for the __junit-pipeline__ framework to communicate with the Azure DevOps test project.
 Before you start, this directory must not exist.
 * __target.organization__ - The name of your organization as defined in Azure DevOps.
 This will be included in the Azure DevOps API calls.
 * __target.project__ - The name of the test project.
-In the example case it is called "UnitTest".
+In the example case it is called "__UnitTest__".
-* __source.base.path.external__ - The local directory of the external repositories on the workstation, defined in the __repositories__ section of the main pipeline YAML file.
+* __source.base.path.external__ - The local directory of the external repositories on the workstation, defined in the "__repositories__" section of the main pipeline YAML file.
+  You are not actively working in this repo.
 * __target.base.path.external__ - The location (local directory) containing external Git repositories; this location is used communicate with the Azure DevOps test project.
 * __target.repository.name__ - The name of the repository used in the Git repository used for testing.
-Best is to keep the source and target repository names identical.
+Example: If a repository is used with the name "__myrepo__", the __target.repository.name__ used for testing the pipeline can be called "__myrepo-test__".
 * __azdo.user__ - User used in the Azure DevOps API calls.
 Can be the default name 'UserWithToken'.
 * __azdo.pat__ - The PAT (Personal Access Token) used in the Azure DevOps API calls.\
   See [Use personal access tokens](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) how to create a PAT.\